rbirac/imu_rep_draft/imu_rep_draft.rst

 Frame Conventions
 ---------------

-An IMU device measures data with respect to two frames:
+An IMU device measures data with respect to two frames, specified by the manufacturer:

+* The **world frame** represents the external reference frame for the device.
+This frame is typically aligned either ENU (east north up) or NED (north east down), and the relevant conventions from REP 103 [1]_ apply.

 * The **body frame** represents the internal device axes.
-These are typically specified by the manufacturer, and may be found either in the device specification documents, and sometimes printed directly on the device body.
+These may be found either in the device specification documents, and sometimes printed directly on the device body.
 This frame is fixed to the device orientation.

-* The **world frame** represents the external reference frame for the device.
-This frame is typically defined as ENU (east north up) or NED (north east down) by the device manufacturer, and the relevant conventions from REP 103 [1]_ apply.
+  - If the device does not have an absolute yaw reference (magnetometer), the world frame is only aligned with an external reference along the `z` axis.
+The `x` and `y` axes are aligned relative to the power-on position of the sensor.

-The device has an associated *neutral orientation*, defined as the orientation of the device where the body and the world frame align [2]_.
+  - The device has an associated *neutral orientation*, defined as the orientation of the device where the body and the world frame align [2]_.

 Data Reporting
 --------------